Election, Salvation and the Human Heart

 ESV — (Ephesians 2:8) – For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God,

 The point is, all people are prideful by nature.
-Thus, if people believe that they made the choice to receive Christ solely according to the will of their own heart, are they not going to think that it was “their own doing” at the point of decision that they obtained salvation?
+Thus, if people believe that they made the choice to receive Christ solely according to the will of their own hearts, are they not going to think that it was “their own doing” at the point of decision that they obtained salvation?
 Does that not give people an open door to that kind of “boasting”—even if someone just thinks it, but never verbalizes it?
 That sort of temptation most certainly exists within that belief system (non-Calvinist).

 On the other hand, when we’re fully aware that our faith in Christ originated within the heart and will of God Himself, rather than within our own sinful heart and will, then such an awareness could never result in “boasting.”
 Such awareness knows that our salvation is all God’s doing, that it was God Himself who “gifted” or “graced” us the required “faith” (Eph 2:8-9).

 If we know that our salvation is completely by God’s grace alonethat it’s all His doing – from start to finish – then we know that it’s “not of ourselves.”
 Thus, the door to boast doesn’t even exist.
 When we truly understand the total grace of God in our salvation, it results in total humilitynot in boasting.
 Total grace equals total humility—where the possibility for boastful pride doesn’t exist.
-We only have this type of situation if we realize we’re saved according to unconditional Sovereign grace election where we’re “chosen before the foundation of the world” (Eph 1:4)—which points to total grace salvation.
+We only have this type of situation if we realize we’re saved according to unconditional Sovereign grace election where each of us are “chosen before the foundation of the world” (Eph 1:4)—which points to total grace salvation.

 On the other hand, if we know that our salvation ultimately relies on us, in our own ability to make the right decision about Christ, then the possibility and tendency (temptation) to “boast” will always exist within us.

-Since we all have the same sinful, prideful hearts, humbling ourselves to the point of faith in Christ is not possible.
+Since we all have the same prideful, spiritually dead, spiritually depraved hearts, humbling ourselves to the point of faith in Christ is not possible.
 Even if God provided the required faith to those He sees as having “humble and willing hearts,” it would still be in response to something God saw within them that merited His favorThat would not be true grace, but a reward for their humble and willing hearts.
 Grace by definition is unmerited favor, something we don’t deserve.
 Grace is one hundred percent something that God Himself chooses to do for us, regardless of anything He sees or doesn’t see within us or within our lives.
 For sure, as born-again believers, God does reward humility in our lives (Ja 4:6; 1 Pe 5:5) as we seek to live for Him.
 However, even then it’s the “fruit of the Spirit” within us (Ga 5:22-23; Ga 5:16,18; Col 3:12; Eph 4:2).
 Therefore, we must conclude that in the matter of salvation, it’s all God—which includes the “grace” of “faith.”
 It’s a total “gift” (Eph 2:8; Ro 5:15-16; Ro 6:23).

-Christians who believe that God has given us the free will (or freed will) to either choose Christ or to reject Him, have to realize that this indicates personal ability in the matter of our salvation, where each one of us has the capacity to obtain salvation for ourselves at the point of decision—even if we know that it’s through Christ and what He did for us on the cross.
+Christians who believe that God has given us the free will (or freed will) to either choose Christ or to reject Him, have to realize that this indicates personal ability in the matter of our salvation, where each one of us has the spiritual capacity to obtain salvation for ourselves at the point of decision—even if we know that it’s through Christ and what He did for us on the cross.
 But the truth is, that element of personal ability to choose wisely is outside the grace of God (Ps 53:2-3; Ro 3:10-12)—because at the point of decision, it places our eternal destiny completely in our own hands.
 Either Christ Himself completely provided for our salvation, or He didn’t.
 If He did, then there is no addition in this equation.
 There is no “me” in this process.

 One may reply, “yes, I know that Jesus provided for my salvation through what He did for me on the cross, but………” It’s that “but” that conflicts with the grace of God in our salvation, because it adds an element of ourselves in obtaining our salvation.
 Yes, “we’re saved by grace through faith” (Eph 2:8), but the question is, how do we come by the faith that is required of us?
 Is it from within our own “incurably-sick heart (Jer 17:9), where we’re “unable to submit to God’s law (to God),” where we “cannot please God (Ro 8:7-8), where we’re “not able to understand” spiritual truths on our own in our “natural” state (1 Cor 2:14)?
 No!
 It can’t be.
 Because according to Paul, that’s not possible.

-So, if faith does not and can not originate from within our own heart, from where then?
+So, if faith does not and can not originate from within our own spiritually dead heart, from where then?
 Paul answers that question in the same sentence of Ephesians 2:8, which is by God’s “grace.”
 It comes from God’s own heart.
 This means God “grants” us (Jn 6:64-65) or “gifts” us or “graces” us the faith that is needed.
 Instead of originating from within ourselves, it originates from outside of ourselves, from God Himself, “so that no one can boast” (Eph 2:9).

 A Gift That Can Be Refused?